Raymond Laflamme: Scientific work

-Though he started his career working in quantum gravity and cosmology, Raymond Laflamme is known as a pioneering scientist in quantum information theory.
-While at Los Alamos, he was involved with the experimental implementation of quantum information processing devices using nuclear magnetic resonance.
-He is also credited with developing a theoretical scheme for efficient quantum computation using linear optics, along with Emanuel Knill and Gerard J. Milburn.
+While Laflamme started his career working in quantum gravity and cosmology, he was known as a pioneering scientist in quantum information theory.
+While at Los Alamos, Laflamme was involved with the experimental implementation of quantum information processing devices using nuclear magnetic resonance.

 Laflamme laid down the mathematical framework for quantum error-correcting codes, which has since developed into a broad topic of research.
-With colleagues Cesar Miquel, Juan Pablo Paz and Wojciech Zurek, he constructed the most compact quantum error correcting code.
+With colleagues Cesar Miquel, Juan Pablo Paz and Wojciech H. Zurek, he constructed the most compact quantum error correcting code.

+Two of his important and highly cited works were concerned with the computational power of a restricted set of states or operations.
+In joint work with Emanuel Knill he defined a quantum computational model of one clean qubit (DQC1) where a universal set of quantum gates is available, but all but one qubit are in a maximally mixed state.
+This model defines a complexity class which is thought to be intermediate between classical computation (BPP) and full quantum computing (BQP): it can solve efficiently some problems that are thought to be classically hard, but believed to be strictly weaker than BQP.

+Together with Knill and Gerard J. Milburn he showed that linear optics together with photon-counting measurements and feed-forward allow for efficient universal quantum computation when acting on a suitable multi-photon Fock state as initial state (KLM protocol).
+This was an important result for optics-based approaches to quantum computing since it obviates the need to implement direct photon-photon interactions and laid the foundations for Linear optical quantum computing and, as a restriction of the KLM-model, to boson sampling.

+According to Scopus, Laflamme had an h-index of 59 as of July 2025, with over 200 articles in scientific journals cited more than 24,000 times.

-In a 2013 interview, Laflamme described the importance of his work as follows.
-"Quantum information is going to change your life.
+In a 2013 interview, Laflamme described the importance of his work as follows: "Quantum information is going to change your life.
 And the one of your kids.
 And the one of your grandkids.
 And this is what I want to see.
 And this is what I expect to see: before I pass away, I will see that this quantum revolution is in full swing."